 Thu.
 Intermediate Silversmithing

-Interested in taking your craft in silversmithing to the next level, then this 6-week class is for you!
 Learn to craft jewelry and other projects from non-ferrous metals.
-More advanced techniques will be taught in setting faceted stones, advanced soldering techniques, hollow form, non-lost wax casting techniques, and more.
+This 6-week class is adaptable for students who are learning the basic skills in silversmithing and for those who want to take their craft to the next level.
+Techniques will be taught in setting faceted stones, advanced soldering techniques, hollow form, non-lost wax casting techniques, and more.

 The instructor will provide a limited amount of stones for the class to create custom settings to fit them.
 Stones purchased or made in the lapidary class may also be used.
 Students will create one or more projects (rings, pendants, earrings, bracelets, bolos, etc.) during the class.

 Required: Students must have some experience in soldering metals and basic Silversmithing skills as taught in the beginning silversmithing class in order to take this class.

 Dates: Oct.
 3–Nov.
 7 (6-weeks)

 Materials: $20 materials fee due the first day of class to the instructor (covers tools, acetylenes, and equipment).

 Policy: Students must preregister to attend class.
 72-hour notice required for class cancellation and refund.

 Saturdays 1 pm - 5 pm (except holiday weekends)